 - Some funds invest in assets that are not liquid.
-These funds may not be able to redeem units in the fund easily or at the price that is equal to the unit price.
+These funds may not be able to redeem units or shares in the fund easily or at the price that is equal to the unit or share price.

 - Some funds also don't hold assets directly, they invest in other managed funds.

 For more information see understanding investment risk.